rragasa/react-basics-bootcamp/tasks/Step2.md

 ## Logic

-This components will be the first step for the user.
+This component will be the first step for the user.
 It will have a title describing the step, a drop-down field where a user can select the number of participants and a button to continue to the next step.

 The drop-down field's options will have to be only even numbers greater than `2`.
 The maximum participants will have to be accessed from the main `App` component's `state` as `maxParticipants`.